yourobsessed/MADTeam3New/README.md

 # MADTeam3New
-FOOD @ NP
+NP Eats

-Food@NP is your ultimate dining companion at Ngee Ann Polytechnic.
+NP Eats is your ultimate dining companion at Ngee Ann Polytechnic.
 Discover a variety of food courts and stalls, check real-time crowdedness, navigate using an interactive map, and log in for a personalized experience.
 Easily browse food options, rate and review dishes, create a wishlist, and receive lunchtime suggestions.
-Enhance your dining adventures with Food@NP and make the most of your culinary journey at Nanyang Polytechnic.
+Enhance your dining adventures with NP Eats and make the most of your culinary journey at Ngee Ann Polytechnic.

 Stage 1: